With Sitefinity CMS, you can configure the way your content and pages is cached which affects the overall performance of your system.

-When applying output cache on page level (including personalized pages), Sitefinity CMS caches all rendered output, including widgets.
+Output caching happens at the page level (including personalized pages) where Sitefinity CMS caches all rendered output, including widgets.
 Sitefinity CMS caches a different cache variation for each personalization segment of the page.
 On widget level, Sitefinity CMS performs cache substitution whenever a widget has an inherent dynamic behavior.
 For example, this is the case of the login name, login status, and so on.
 Sitefinity CMS also has output cache for anonymous forum users.

 Sitefinity CMS performs post cache substitution – these widgets are written using Razor syntax and right after the cached page is about to be served, Sitefinity CMS injects the string that the widget's HTML output into the response.